 BMW X3 4×4 and Off-Road Performance

 The X3 is really a traditional 3-series BMW converted into a crossover.
-It might be similar sized to something as a Land Rover or Jeep, but they were not built to be the same.
+It might be similarly sized to something as a Land Rover or Jeep, but they were not built to be the same.

-All X3’s push power to all four wheels, but they are not traditional four-wheel drive vehicles.
-The initial 2004-2010 2.0i and 2.5i X3’s used a traditional four-wheel drive system, which pushes power to all four-wheels at all times while driving.
+All X3s push power to all four wheels, but they are not traditional four-wheel drive vehicles.
+The initial 2004-2010 2.0i and 2.5i X3s used a traditional four-wheel drive system, which pushes power to all four wheels at all times while driving.
 Any X3 that is designated “xDrive” is an all-wheel drive vehicle, which is different than traditional four-wheel drive.
 The xDrive, all-wheel drive, system electronically adjusts how much power is being sent to each wheel.
 The system adapts to the conditions you are driving it and adjusts how much power each wheel receives to optimize grip and power delivery.

 The X3 is great in the snow, or in light terrain, but it was not made to climb rocks or drive in rough terrain like a Jeep or Land Rover.

-What is reliable on the X3’s?
+What is reliable about the BMW X3?

 The drivetrain, transmission, suspension, brakes, steering, and electronics (for the most part), are all very reliable and don’t cause frequent problems until you get towards the ~200k mark.

-What isn’t reliable on the X3’s?
+What isn’t reliable about the BMW X3?

 The engines will be where your repair and maintenance money is spent.
 Engine reliability depends partially on what engine your X3 has, but all are prone to oil leaks, cooling system failures, and timing chain guide issues.

-My two sentence conclusion
+My two-sentence conclusion

 Overall, great cars for people who live in cold or mountainous places, such as Colorado.
 And great for people who are looking for a mid-size car that has some style, class, and luxury to it.